dvansa/cankom/README.md

 - Unless otherwise explicited in file comments, the whole project is under [MIT License](LICENSE).

 - Http requests to https://www.meteoswiss.admin.ch are sent to retrieve meteorological forecast information.
-Users must abide to the legal basis of Meteo Swiss before attempting to use the app or any derivative works.
-In no event shall the authors of the repository be liable for any potential infringiments caused by users to Meteo Swiss services.
+Users must comply to the legal basis of Meteo Swiss before attempting to use the app or any derivative works.
+In no event shall the authors of the repository be liable for any potential infringements caused by users to Meteo Swiss services.